iustin/mt-st/README.md

 Iustin Pop (<iustin@k1024.org>).
 For copyright information, see the `COPYING` file.

+For more information, bug reports and the source code repository, please see the project homepage at <https://github.com/iustin/mt-st>.

 ## mt

 `mt` is basically a "standard" mt with additional commands to send the